Add an Event to Your Timeline

 The position of the event name depends on several factors:

 - If an event has a start date and an end date, then its name will be placed within the color bar, if the name fits.
 Otherwise, the name will be placed to the right of the bar.
-You can change this behavior under the timeline's settings to have Preceden always display the name to the right of the colored bar.
+You can change this behavior under the timeline's settings (Event Layout tab) to have Preceden always display the name to the right of the colored bar for the timeline that you are editing.

 If you have autocomplete turned on (which it is by default for students and teachers), Preceden will search publicly shared timelines as you name your event.
 It will then show you the dates for similar events, which you can click to autocomplete the name and dates for your event:

-The color picker allows you to choose the color of the event (click on the color square):
+The color picker allows you to choose the color of the event (click on the color square you would like):

 The icon is displayed to the left of the event name when the event only has a start date:

-If you specify an end date for your event, the icon will be ignored because the event will be displayed as a colored bar.
+If you specify an end date for your event, the icon will appear when you hover over the event and in the event list below the timeline, since the event will be displayed as a colored bar.

 You can also request additional icons: Request a New Icon.